-In 2011, Biblioasis published The Wage Slave’s Glossary, by Glenn and Mark Kingwell.
-Glenn’s glossary of over 200 terms interrogates not only office jargon (from Bandwidth to Telecommuting) but labor-related slang and workplace terminology (from After-Dinner Man to Workbrickle) used to naturalize wage slavery from the dawn of industrial capitalism to the present day.
-Kingwell’s philosophical Introduction criticizes the “work idea” itself, and its corollaries — including bureaucracy and bullshit.
-The WSG, a sequel to Glenn and Kingwell’s Idler’s Glossary (2008), is designed and wittily illustrated (as was the IG) by the cartoonist Seth.
+In 2011, Biblioasis published my book The Wage Slave’s Glossary.
+This glossary of over 200 terms interrogates not only office jargon (from Bandwidth to Telecommuting) but labor-related slang and workplace terminology (from After-Dinner Man to Workbrickle) used to naturalize wage slavery from the dawn of industrial capitalism to the present day.
+Mark Kingwell’s brilliant philosophical introduction to the book criticizes the “work idea” itself, and its corollaries — including bureaucracy and bullshit.
+The WSG, a sequel to The Idler’s Glossary (2008), is designed and wittily illustrated (as was the IG) by the cartoonist Seth.

 In her October 16 “Inside the [Bestseller] List” column (posted to the NYTBR website on Oct.
 7th), the New York Times Book Review‘s Jennifer Schuessler suggests that Occupy Wall Street protesters “might want to pick up Joshua Glenn and Mark Kingwell’s Wage Slave’s Glossary, a nifty pocket-size volume … spotted on the [library] shelves in Zuccotti Park.”

-In 2011, Glenn produced and co-designed the iPhone brainteaser app Ker-Punch!.
-The app — which is based on a pencil-and-paper game that Glenn used to play in the back of the classroom at Boston Latin School — was co-designed and illustrated by Rick Pinchera.
+In 2011, I produced and co-designed the iPhone brainteaser app Ker-Punch!.
+The app — which is based on a pencil-and-paper game that I used to play in the back of the classroom at Boston Latin School — was co-designed and illustrated by Rick Pinchera.
 Kit Buckley was responsible for programming and sound design.

-In 2011, Glenn and co-author/editor Elizabeth Foy Larsen completed a 352-page book of activities and information for kids aged 8-13 and their parents.
-Tentatively titled Unbored, the book will be published by Bloomsbury in October 2012.
-The book is designed by Tony Leone, and illustrated by Mister Reusch and Heather Kasunick.
+In 2011, Elizabeth Foy Larsen and Tony Leone and I completed a 352-page book of activities and information for kids aged 8-13 and their parents.
+Titled Unbored, the book will be published by Bloomsbury in October 2012.
+The book is illustrated by Mister Reusch and Heather Kasunick.

 Contributors to Unbored include: Joe Alterio, cartoonist and founder of Robots + Monsters; Colin Beavan, author of the book and the subject of the documentary No Impact Man; Ginia Bellafante, staff writer at the New York Times; Deb Chachra, a professor at the Franklin W. Olin College of Engineering; Helen Cordes, editor of New Moon Girls magazine; Chris Dahlen, editor-in-chief of the videogames and culture magazine Kill Screen; Matthew De Abaitua, author of The Art of Camping: The History and Practice of Sleeping Under the Stars; Mark Frauenfelder, editor-in-chief of Make magazine, and founder of the popular Boing Boing blog; Flourish Klink, Chief Participation Officer of the Alchemists Transmedia Storytelling Co.; Geoff Manaugh, author of BLDGBLOG and The BLDGBLOG Book; John Edgar Park, a CG supervisor at DisneyToon Studios, and the host of Make:television; Bre Pettis, CEO and co-founder of MakerBot Industries and co-founder of Brooklyn’s hacker space, NYCResistor; Jeff Potter, author of Cooking for Geeks; Jean Railla, author of Get Crafty: Hip Home Ec; Douglas Rushkoff, author of Media Virus, Life Inc, and Program or Be Programmed; Anindita Basu Sempere, executive director of The Writing Faculty, an online tutoring company; cartography and navigation expert Chris Spurgeon; Kio Stark, author of Follow Me Down, and a teacher at NYU’s graduate Interactive Telecommunications Program; Jay Walljasper, author of The Great Neighborhood Book and All That We Share: A Field Guide to the Commons; and Jessamyn West, author of Without a Net: Librarians Bridging the Digital Divide and moderator of the massive group blog MetaFilter.

-In December 2011, Slate.com launched a forthcoming series of posts by Glenn and Larsen about raising middle-schoolers.
+In December 2011, Slate.com launched a forthcoming series of posts by Elizabeth Foy Larsen and yours truly about raising middle-schoolers.
 The first installment of the series is titled “Mommy, What’s a Ho?
 How to find good hip-hop songs for your kids to listen to.”

-Glenn is editor-in-chief of HiLobrow, which he cofounded with Matthew Battles in 2009.
+I am editor-in-chief of HiLobrow.
 Here’s a wrap-up of what HiLobrow accomplished in 2011.

 - Kirb Your Enthusiasm, in which 25 writers each examined a single panel by comics legend Jack Kirby.
 Douglas Rushkoff on THE ETERNALS | John Hilgart on BLACK MAGIC | Gary Panter on DEMON | Dan Nadel on OMAC | Deb Chachra on CAPTAIN AMERICA | Mark Frauenfelder on KAMANDI | Jason Grote on MACHINE MAN | Ben Greenman on SANDMAN | Annie Nocenti on THE X-MEN | Greg Rowland on THE FANTASTIC FOUR | Joshua Glenn on TALES TO ASTONISH | Lynn Peril on YOUNG LOVE | Jim Shepard on STRANGE TALES | David Smay on MISTER MIRACLE | Joe Alterio on BLACK PANTHER | Sean Howe on THOR | Mark Newgarden on JIMMY OLSEN | Dean Haspiel on DEVIL DINOSAUR | Matthew Specktor on THE AVENGERS | Terese Svoboda on TALES OF SUSPENSE | Matthew Wells on THE NEW GODS | Toni Schlesinger on REAL CLUE | Josh Kramer on THE FOREVER PEOPLE | Glen David Gold on JOURNEY INTO MYSTERY | Douglas Wolk on 2001: A SPACE ODYSSEY.